-In waste collection and transportation, two of the most common vehicle types are the dump truck and the compactor truck.
+In waste collection and transportation, two of the most common vehicle types are the dump truck and the garbacompactor truck.
 Although both are designed to carry garbage, their operating principles differ significantly.
 Understanding these differences helps in selecting the appropriate vehicle for specific waste management requirements.

 I. What Is a Dump Truck?